What is Asynchronous (aka Async) Communication & Why It Matters

 Understanding the differences between sync and async communication, and the benefits of shifting to async-first practices is just the beginning.
 How can teams implement impactful async communication to start realizing the collective benefits?

-We outline the seven fundamental steps to implementing effective asynchronous communication, workflows, and collaboration.
+We outline the eight fundamental steps to implementing effective asynchronous communication, workflows, and collaboration.

-- Establish a Placeless Mindset: Teams, and especially leadership, needs to develop a deep understanding that work is not a place.
+- Establish a Placeless Mindset: Teams, and especially leadership, need to develop a deep understanding that work is not a place.

 - Reduce the Amount of Time Spent in Synchronous Meetings: Teams need to build and communicate boundaries for sync time.